 Families – you are invited to a 1-day dynamic and interactive conference – just for you – the families of children who are blind or visually impaired.
-For additional information download the
+We have planned a line up of fantasitic guest speakers.

 Author of – Thriving Blind: Stories of Real People Succeeding Without Sight